 Leave the post-operative dressing on till you come back to the clinic for dressing removal and placing of a brace or cast, which will be around 9-14 days after your surgery.
 You can start a gentle range of motion exercises with your fingers only.
 This should consist of lightly flexing and extending your fingers.
 You can use your hand for light activities like eating, dressing, typing, etc.

 Schedule a post-operative appointment for 9 to14 days after the surgery.
 At this visit, your post-operative dressing are removed.
 Your sutures also will be removed at this time.
 A cast can be applied at this visit, or if the internal fixation enables for early motion, a removable splint can be applied.

 Orthopaedic implants provide orthopedic surgeons with a way of precise bone fixation.
-They also play a usually supportive part in treatment, fracture healing, and reconstructive surgery (osteosynthesis and improvement in degenerative diseases).
+There are various uses orf orthopedic implants in numerous fractures.
+They also play a usually supportive part of treatment, fracture healing, and reconstructive surgery (osteosynthesis and improvement in degenerative diseases).
 However, implants aren’t appropriate to replace normal body structures or bear the weight of the body (see product-specific instructions).

 Choosing an Implant/Indications

 While treating traumatic and/or degenerative skeletal changes, consider the following points:

 Choosing the implant.
 It is of supreme importance to choose the appropriate implant.
 The possibility for success is improved by selecting the orthopedic implant of right size and shape.
 The features of human bone and soft tissue pose limits to the size and strength of ortho implants.
 No partial weight-bearing or non-weight-bearing product may be predictable to withstand the full and unsupported weight of the body.
 If a strong bone union is to be attained, the patient requires acceptable external assistance.
 Similarly, the patient must limit physical activities that would give stress upon the implant or allow movement at the site of fracture and therefore delay healing.